mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week3/README.md

 > <img src="./images/w03-05-error_analysis_in_beam_search/img_2023-05-10_17-38-33.png">

 So the error analysis process looks as follows.
 You go through the development set and find the mistakes that the algorithm made in the development set.
-Following the reasonment of previous slide, you will get counts and decide what to work on next
+Following the reasoning of previous slide, you will get counts and decide what to work on next

 > <img src="./images/w03-05-error_analysis_in_beam_search/img_2023-05-10_17-38-34.png">